 We’re headed into chilly weather, and with that comes the challenge of staying warm in a rental unit which may be poorly insulated.
 However, the cost of a window insulation kit is very affordable.
-Just look at this two-pack from Home Depot that promises to ‘keep warm air in and cold drafts out.”
+Just look at this two-pack from Home Depot for less than $7 that promises to “keep warm air in and cold drafts out.”

-Create a container garden
+Create a Container Garden

-And those polyethylene dish pans they sell at Dollar Tree?
+And those polyethylene dishpans they sell at Dollar Tree?
 Also food grade!
-This Better Homes & Gardens article spells out the specifics of container gardening, as well as which vegetables grow best in this manner.
+This Better Homes & Gardens article spells out the specifics of container gardening and details which vegetables grow best in this manner.
 So make room on your balcony and save some money on your produce!

 - Prioritize rentals that are within walking distance of public transportation.